basti1302/elm-non-empty-array/README.md

 Additionaly, it can track a currently selected index, which is guaranteed to point to an existing element in the array.

-These additional constraints enables two functions, namely `getFirst` and `getSelected` to return a value directly instead of a `Maybe`.
+These additional constraints enable two functions, namely `getFirst` and `getSelected` to return a value directly instead of a `Maybe`.

 Inspired by [mgold/elm-nonempty-list](http://package.elm-lang.org/packages/mgold/elm-nonempty-list/latest).